arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### GPIO Pins

 Understanding and managing the General-Purpose Input/Output (GPIO) pins on your device can be crucial for many applications.
-Following script is designed to display all the GPIOs available on the 40-pin connector of the Portenta Hat Carrier paired with Portenta X8.
+The following script is designed to display all the GPIOs available on the 40-pin connector of the Portenta Hat Carrier paired with Portenta X8.

 #### Using Linux
 <br></br>